Fimple-Net-Bootcamp/week4-bhtyrbyr/DetailsOfTheCommits.md

 * Removed unnecessary namespace usage in the whole project.

 ### C5 - WebApi layer created.
-* Db was created with Migration.
+* Db was created with migration.
 * Added pet controller.
 * Sample data has been added to the DB.

+### C6 - DB updated.
+* Db was updated with migration.